People Of Thailand Are Called

 Historical Context: The Evolution of "Thai"

 The term "Thai" itself has a rich history.
 It originates from the Tai languages, a family of related languages spoken across Southeast Asia.
 Historically, various Tai-speaking groups lived in disparate regions, identifying themselves with their specific locality or kingdom.
 The unification of Siam (the former name of Thailand) under the Chakri dynasty in the late 18th century led to a gradual consolidation of identity, with "Thai" becoming increasingly prevalent as a unifying term.
-However, this process was not immediate or universally accepted.
+That said, this process was not immediate or universally accepted.
 Many regional identities and cultural practices persisted, and continue to do so today.

 Regional Variations and Ethnic Groups: A Kaleidoscope of Identities